thenadz/document-gallery/README.txt

 == Frequently Asked Questions ==

-= Q: Why is -insert thumbnail generation method- enabled on one of my WordPress installs, but not on another one? =
+= Q: Why is [insert thumbnail generation method] enabled on one of my WordPress installs, but not on another one? =

 A: Document Gallery works very hard behind the scenes to ensure that it enables